rubyonracetracks/tutorial-rails-rubymn2/04-04-forhire_index_search.md

 ```
 * Edit the file config/rails_best_practices.yml.
 For MoveModelLogicIntoModelCheck, add the file app/controllers/forhires_controller.rb to the list of ignored files.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

+### Trying Out the Search Engine
+In your local browser, view your app and try out the forhire search engine.

 ### Wrapping Up
 * Enter the following commands: